How to implement idempotency in Webhooks

 );

-The recommended thing is that when you receive the Asaas event in your application, you save this information in a table as shown above and reply 200 to Asaas to indicate successful receipt.
-Remember to return 200 only after confirming the persistence of the event in your database table, as we do not guarantee that this event will be resent automatically.
+Remember to return HTTP 200 only after the event has been successfully persisted in your database table, since we do not guarantee that this event will be resent automatically.

-After that, create a processing routine, such as Cron Jobs or Workers, to process the persisted and unprocessed events (status = PENDING
+After that, create a processing routine, such as Cron Jobs or Workers, to process persisted events with status = PENDING.
+Once processing is complete, mark them as DONE or simply remove them from the table.

 const express = require('express');